A density theorem for Borel-Type Congruence subgroups and arithmetic applications: The Density Estimate

 for any $S\in\mathfrak{a}_{M_0}$. \end{prop} This is a version of \cite[Proposition~8.1]{JK}.
 The proof is also a straight forward modification of the proof given in \cite[Section~8.4]{JK}.
 We only sketch the argument. \begin{proof} We proceed as in \cite[Section~8.4]{JK} and estimate $J^T(h_{T,l})$ using the expression given in \cite[Proposition~6.3]{JK}.
 This is done using \cite[Proposition~5.5]{JK}, which works for general open compact subgroups of $K_{\rm fin}$.
 Noting that the level of $I(l)$ is simply $l$ we arrive at

 Unknown notation is to be understood as in \cite{JK}.
 The remaining sum is estimated by injecting the density estimate Theorem~\ref{th_dens} above.
-This can be done following the discussion below \cite[Lemma~8.10]{JK}.
-Note however that in contrast to the principal congruence subgroup the local multiplicities $\dim_{\mathbb{C}}\pi_l^{I_l(l)}$ are uniformly bounded (by a constand depending only on $n$).
-This leads to the bound
+Closely following the discussion below \cite[Lemma~8.10]{JK} leads us to the bound

 which is exactly needed to complete the proof. \end{proof}